GPflow/GPflow/README.md

 It's often sufficient to approximate the function values as a Gaussian, for which we follow [2] in `GPflow.vgp.VGP`.
 In addition, there is a sparse version based on [3] in `GPflow.svgp.SVGP`.
 All of the sparse methods in GPflow are solidified in [4].

 [1] MCMC for Variationally Sparse Gaussian Processes
-J Hensman, AG Matthews, M Filippone, Z Ghahramani Advances in Neural Information Processing Systems, 1639-1647
+J Hensman, A G de G Matthews, M Filippone, Z Ghahramani Advances in Neural Information Processing Systems, 1639-1647

 [2] The variational Gaussian approximation revisited